Coding89/stripe-data-consolidation/README.md

 As our non-profit grew, managing historical financial data from Stripe became problematic over time due to two major challenges:

-- Fragmented Storage: The data is spread across multiple separate CSV files and organised into different structures by year (for example: 2021_06_to_2021_12, 2023, etc).
+- Fragmented Storage:
+The data is spread across multiple separate CSV files and organised into different structures by year (for example: 2021_06_to_2021_12, 2023, etc).
 This fragmentation made it incredibly difficult to perform multi-year financial analysis or reporting.

-- Schema Drift (different formats): In 2023, Stripe decided to update its reporting export format.
+- Schema Drift (different formats):
+In 2023, Stripe decided to update its reporting export format.
-  - _The Old format_: Used colun headers like "id", "amount", "created_utc" and specific Donorbox metadata strings ("donorbox_name (metadata)).
+  - _The Old format_: Used column headers like "id", "amount", "Created UTC" and specific Donorbox metadata strings ("donorbox_recurring_donation (metadata)).
   - _The New format_: Standardised to snake_case headers like "balance_transaction_id",  "customer_facing_amount", "created_utc", and structured metadata brackets ("payment_metadata[donorbox_recurring_donation]).

+**Impact:**

-Impact: Because of these mismatched column names and shifting date formats, a standard, straightforward merge or append of all files would fail or result in corrupted or missing data.
+Because of these mismatched column names and shifting date formats, a standard, straightforward merge or append of all files would fail or result in corrupted or missing data.

 -------
 ## The solution: Automated normalisation and consolidation of old and new formats (Technical guide - for non-tech guide see bottom)